-Modern Astrophysics can only progress thanks to increasingly powerful and sophisticated instrumentation, whose technological development also has significant impacts on other fields and is generally a driver for the country’s economy.
-The Department and the Observatory are often involved, sometimes as leaders, in large projects for the construction of ground-based and space-based instruments: from the development of adaptive optics and the study of optical turbulence for large ground-based observatories, to space technologies for instruments that will be placed on satellites.
-Additionally, there is an experimental group of astrobiology, where conditions similar to those in space are recreated in the laboratory.
+The major progresses in modern Astrophysics are driven by increasingly powerful and sophisticated instrumentation, whose technological development also has significant impacts on other fields, generally resulting in a positive boost for the economy.
+The Department and the Observatory play fundamental roles in large projects for the construction of ground-based and space-based instruments: from the development of instrumentation, adaptive optics and the study of optical turbulence for large ground-based observatories, to space technologies for instruments that will be placed on satellites.
+Additionally, the experimental group of astrobiology, recreates space-like conditions in laboratory.

-The Experimental and Technological Astrophysics pathway naturally fits within the Astrophysics curriculum, and the rules must be followed when preparing the study plan.
-Below are some recommendations for choosing core, supplementary/integrative, and elective astrophysical courses for this pathway.
+The Experimental and Technological Astrophysics path naturally fits within the Astrophysics curriculum, whose general rules must be followed when preparing the study plan.
+Below are some recommendations for choosing core, related/integrative, and elective astrophysical courses for this path.

-Other electives from the full list of supplementary/integrative or core courses, or courses from other curricula or study programs.
+Other electives from the full list of related/integrative or core courses, or courses from other curricula or study programs.

-For further information on research areas related to the Experimental and Observational Astrophysics pathway and for thesis requests, please refer to the following groups:
+For further information on research areas related to the Experimental and Observational Astrophysics path and for thesis requests, please refer to the following groups:

 Solar Physics – Metis Coronagraph on Solar Orbiter